MicrosoftDocs/msteams-docs/msteams-platform/copilot/how-to-extend-copilot.md

 ## Connecting external data sources

-If you have an existing Microsoft Graph Connector, it works with Copilot without any changes.
+If you've an existing Microsoft Graph Connector, it works with Copilot without any changes.
 With a Graph Connector, your data is included in Copilot responses, and also participate in other Microsoft 365 experiences such as search, content recommendations, and so on.
 For more information, see [building a Microsoft Graph connector](https://developer.microsoft.com/graph/connectors).

 ## How to make your Graph connector work better with Copilot?